-The cost of the application for Americans is special – see warning and link at the top of this post.
-Email the Vietnamese consulate in the USA (dcconsular [at]gmail[dot]com) for the current fees.
-The Vietnamese visa application is online and in PDF format.
+The cost of the application has changed frequently over the last couple years, at least for Americans, so be sure to check the embassy page for updates (you may need to call or email them), though the e-visa service provides its own information already.
+Email the Vietnamese consulate in the USA (firstname.lastname@example.org) for the current fees.
+The Vietnamese visa application is online (you will go to a Vietnamese page but you can click English and that might work) and in PDF format.
 Do note that the loose-leaf visa requires TWO passport-sized photos rather than the one required when you send your actual passport in with the application.

-That’s pretty straightforward, but I had a small snag.
+The visa process is pretty straightforward, but I had a small snag once.
 (Read the full melodramatic story on my blog.)
-In short, I mailed the application and forgot about it.
+In short, I mailed the application to the embassy in DC and forgot about it.
 It never got there.

-3. (Have a panic session) then call the “emergency” number at the Vietnam Embassy (also at the bottom of the visa application) during business hours.
-They gave me a gmail email address and told me to email the application, a copy of the passport, a copy of a passport photo, and my credit card number and address.
+One possible last resort that may work in such a case: Hyperventilate a bit, then call the “emergency” number at the Vietnam Embassy (also at the bottom of the visa application) during business hours.
+They gave me an email address and told me to email the application, a copy of the passport, a copy of a passport photo, and my credit card number and address.
 I was charged $100 for the application and $20 to overnight the loose leaf visa to me.
 It arrived on Saturday just over 24 hours later.
 I wasn’t even charge the expedited fee.
 I don’t believe this is standard procedure and I feel a bit lucky.
-But it was nice to see how helpful this embassy was.
+But it was nice to see how helpful the Vietnam embassy in DC was.

 This whole drama could have been avoided had I 1) updated my passport sooner rather than trying to get a full 10 years out of it, 2) tracked the original package to the embassy, 3) remembered to contact them if I hadn’t gotten my visa within the 7 business days.

-Full story of my recent idiocy in nearly blowing this easy visa process.
+Full story of my idiocy in nearly blowing this easy visa process.